 How to Prepare for Child Development and Pedagogy Section?

-Here are a few essential tips that candidates must keep in mind at the time of preparation for the Child Development and Pedagogy section of the CTET 2022 exam.
+Here are a few essential tips that candidates must keep in mind at the time of preparation for the Child Development and Pedagogy section.
+These tips will help you to prepare well for the CTET 2025.

 - Students must have a thorough understanding of the syllabus: The key to success in the Child Development and Pedagogy section of the CTET exam is to have a complete understanding of the syllabus and pattern.